-Mental Health Emergencies or Crises: In the event of an emergency or crisis after hours, students should call 911 or go immediately to the Davis Medical Center emergency room located at 812 Gorman Avenue in Elkins.
-Students may also contact the Office of Public Safety available 24/7 at (304)-704-9111.
-Appalachian Community Health Center in Elkins can be contacted 24/7 at (304)636-8433 and Women's Aid in Crisis can be contacted 24/7 at (304)636-8433.
+In the case of an emergency or crisis after hours, students may contact the D&E Office of Public Safety at 304-704-9111.
+Students can also call 911, report to the Davis Medical Center Emergency Department, contact Appalachian Community Health Center on call 24/7 at 304-636-3232 or contact Centers Against Violence at 304-636-8433 or 24/7 at 1-800-339-1185.
 In addition, the Elkins Police Department may be contacted at 911.

-Referrals: Referrals may be made to Counseling and Wellness Services at (304) 637-1363 or by completing the At-Risk Student Reporting Form located on My D&E by faculty, staff, parents, and students if there are concerns about a student.
-After a referral is received, an attempt will be made to contact the student to offer support.
-Please note that unless the student consents, the Office of Student Life will not be able to share information about the student with the person that made the referral.
+Referrals may be made to Community Care of West Virginia at 304-473-5626 by faculty, staff, parents and students if there are concerns about a student.
+They may also call the enrollment coordinator at 304-637-1983 or email their concern via the website (click here for the At-Risk Student Reporting Form) to the enrollment coordinator and he/she or another appropriate staff member will attempt to make contact with the student to offer support.
+Please note that unless the student consents, the Office of Student Life will not be able to share information about the student with the person making the referral.
 See the College Student of Concern Policy for additional information.